 I joined the Special Projects team at Condé Nast in 2007, where we built several Facebook and MySpace apps.
 In the summer of 2008, Condé hired a vendor to build a Style.com iPhone app for the newly launched App Store.
-Deciding that I could learn Objective-C & Cocoa Touch, I embarked on a skunkworks project to build a prototype for Epicurious that allowed users to find and cook great recipes.
+Deciding that I could learn Objective-C & Cocoa Touch, I embarked on a self-guided skunkworks project to build a prototype for Epicurious that allowed users to find and cook great recipes.
 This project convinced management that app development was doable in-house and paved the way to ship my first app: Wired.com Product Reviews.

 Shortly thereafter, we got the greenlight to build an Epicurious iPhone app for the App Store.
 We launched it in April 2009.
-Up until this point, I was the only iOS developer at Condé Nast.
+Up until this launch, I was the only iOS developer at Condé Nast.

 Around this time, a few of us decided to embark on a potentially disruptive idea – to publish glossy magazines on the iPhone.
 I led a team of 3 developers to publish GQ's Men of the Year issue in November 2009 on the iPhone as an experiment.